Pri63gu/Resume/README.md

-# Blockchain
+# HTML Resume
-My Blockchain Project from Complete Web Development Learn
+My Reusme Project from Complete HTML only